patrickfav/website-favre/content/articles/2013-08-20-so-ycef5jpy5kynx96z/index.md

 soViews: 34000
 soIsAccepted: false
 soQuestionId: 3695856
-soAnswerLicense: CC BY-SA 3.0
+soAnswerLicense: CC BY-SA 4.0
 soAnswerLink: https://stackoverflow.com/a/18341293/774398
 ---
 I was very unsatisfied with the solutions provided here:

 *   The `Panel` class from [http://code.google.com/p/android-misc-widgets/](http://code.google.com/p/android-misc-widgets/) was really unintuitive to use and also had bugs and visual glitches (unusable for productive use) and no docs at all
-*   `SlidingTray` class from [http://aniqroid.sileria.com/doc/api/](http://aniqroid.sileria.com/doc/api/) was nested in a lib needing too much dependency and for me I did not get it to work at all
+*   `SlidingTray` class from [http://aniqroid.sileria.com/doc/api/](http://aniqroid.sileria.com/doc/api/) was nested in a lib needing too much dependency and for me, I did not get it to work at all
 *   using `android:rotation="180"` requires API Level 11, and my target is 10.

 (no offense to the respective devs, trying to be objective here)